https://the-bare-foot-affiliate.com/

 There is more to see and do along the coast above Riohacha.
 Kite Surfing, if your into it, 4wheel driving across sand dunes.
 Our trip was more exploration than tourist oriented.

-As you travel back towards Santa Marta there is a Flamingo Sanctuary.
+As you travel back towards Palomino there is a Flamingo Sanctuary.
 Located in a huge tidal lagoon near Camarones

 Palomino in Colombia.
 Visiting Paradise.